 Parma Calcio 1913 // Andrea Adorante // 20 // Italian

-2019/20 marked Parma’s second straight season back in Serie A after a traumatic period which involved bankruptcy, reformation and climbing back up through the leagues.
+2019/20 marked Parma’s second straight season back in Serie A after a traumatic period that involved bankruptcy, reformation, and climbing back up through the leagues.
+It is not said if he filed for Chapter 7 Bankruptcy Milwaukee or something similar to it, but he is bouncing back from it for this new season.
 An eventual 11th placed finish built nicely on the 14th place achieved in 2018/19 and ensures Crociati are permanent furniture in the Serie A living room once more.
 One young player who looked like he was going to have a breakthrough 2019/20 for the club was forward Andrea Adorante.
 After a breakthrough 2018/19 at Internazionale’s Primavera Under 19’s where he was a frequent goal-scorer, Parma paid EUR 3.6 million for Adorante’s services in July 2019.
 However, cruciate ligament rupture and knee injuries meant the young forward is still yet to debut for the Emilia Romagna outfit.
 Faced with competition for a starting spot in the striker roles from Roberto Inglese and Andreas Cornelius, can Adorante make up for lost time with a breakthrough 2020/21 campaign?